kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 The control plane:

-- Can safely canary components and nodes at the new version for an extended period of time, or to pause an upgrade at any step durning an upgrade.
+- Can safely canary components and nodes at the new version for an extended period of time, or to pause an upgrade at any step during an upgrade.
 This enhancement, combined with [UVIP](../4020-unknown-version-interoperability-proxy) helps achieve this.